stepanenko/git-info/README.md

 # git

+## 1. Revert a commit that has already been pushed to remote

+`git revert -m 1 <commit-hash>`
+`git revert` - commits your changes

+`-m 1` indicates that you'd like to revert to the tree of the first parent before the merge
+`<commit-hash>` is the commit hash of the merge that you would like to revert.

-## 1. Cherry Picking a commit
+## 2. Cherry Picking a commit

 Make sure you are on the branch you want to apply the commit to: `git switch master`

 `git cherry-pick <commit-hash>`

-## 2. Update master branch while being on another branch
+## 3. Update master branch while being on another branch

 As long as you're doing a **fast-forward** merge simply use `git fetch <remote> <sourceBranch>:<destinationBranch>`.